 Quality Area 3 Physical environment- Exceeding National Quality Standard

-Quality Area 4 Staffing arrangements -Exceeding National Quality Standard
+Quality Area 4 Staffing arrangements -Meeting National Quality Standard

 Quality Area 5 Relationships with children -Exceeding National Quality Standard